Abortion rights advocates rally at Kansas Statehouse as critical vote nears

-TOPEKA (KSNT)— Protests are breaking out at the Statehouse ahead of Tuesday’s Primary.
+TOPEKA, Kan.
+(KSNT) — Protests broke out at the statehouse ahead of Tuesday’s primary.

 Aylin Garcia, one of the organizers of the event, said they’re hoping to raise awareness and sway voters before Election Day.